Iron Man (TV series): Second season

-The second season had a new animation studio, Koko Enterprises; a new head writer, Tom Tataranowicz; and a new electric guitar theme composed by William Kevin Anderson.
-Additionally, Iron Man was redesigned to resemble artist Mark Bright's depiction of the character from the late 1980s.
+The second season had a new animation studio, Koko Enterprises; a new head writer, Tom Tataranowicz; and a new theme composed by William Kevin Anderson.
+The theme features the repeated refrain of "I am Iron Man!", while showing Tony Stark beating iron plates into shape with a blacksmith's hammer.
+Stark's longer hair style in the second season was based upon artist Mark Bright's depiction of the character from the late 1980s.